ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 - The TcbInfo `layer` field SHALL be copied to the field named `environment-map / class / layer`
 - The TcbInfo `index` field SHALL be copied to the field named `environment-map / class / index`

-- The TcbInfo `version` field SHALL be translated to the field named `measurement-map / mval / version / version`
+- The TcbInfo `version` field SHALL be translated to the field named `properties-map / mval / version / version`
-- The TcbInfo `svn` field SHALL be copied to the field named `measurement-map / mval / svn`
+- The TcbInfo `svn` field SHALL be copied to the field named `properties-map / mval / svn`
-- The TcbInfo `fwids` field SHALL be translated to the field named `measurement-map / mval / digests`
+- The TcbInfo `fwids` field SHALL be translated to the field named `properties-map / mval / digests`
   - Each digest within fwids is translated to a CoMID digest object, with an appropriate algorithm identifier
-- The TcbInfo `flags` field SHALL be translated to the field named `measurement-map / mval / flags`
+- The TcbInfo `flags` field SHALL be translated to the field named `properties-map / mval / flags`
   - Each flag is translated independently
-- The TcbInfo `vendorInfo` SHALL shall be copied to the field named `measurement-map / mval / raw-value`
+- The TcbInfo `vendorInfo` SHALL shall be copied to the field named `properties-map / mval / raw-value`

 If there are multiple `endorsed-triple-record`s with the same `environment-map` then they MUST be merged into a single entry.
-If the `measurement-values-map` fields in Evidence triples have conflicting values then the Verifier MUST fail validation.
+If the `property-values-map` fields in Evidence triples have conflicting values then the Verifier MUST fail validation.

 # Base CoRIM CDDL {#sec-corim-cddl}